silvermine/standardization/src/release-it-config/README.md

 something like `user/prepare-vYOUR.VERSION.NUMBER`.

 2. Run `silvermine-release --release` (or `--pre-release={rc | alpha | beta}`).
-   * During this step, silvermine-release will generate a changelog, and pause for editing.
-   * Press `Y` when you've finished editing the changelog to your liking.
    * Press `Y` when prompted to commit the version bump.
+   * silvermine-release will now generate a changelog.
+   * Edit the changelog as desired, then amend the previous commit with those changes when you are finished.
    * Push the branch and create a PR or MR for the release.

 3. Once merged, run `silvermine-release --tag`.